joshbegley/nyt-latest/README.md

-**Al Ahly 0 Inter Miami 0 - Messi goes closest as 60,000 take in lively Club World Cup opener**\
+**Al Ahly 0, Inter Miami 0 - Messi closest as 60,000 take in lively Club World Cup opener**\
 `Analysis of the opening game of the Club World Cup in Miami`\
 https://nytimes.com/athletic/6419214/2025/06/14/al-ahly-inter-miami-messi-highlights/